Blendify/blender-manual/blender_docs/manual/render/cycles/materials/volume.rst

 -------------

 Meshes used for volume render should be closed and :term:`manifold`.
 That means that there should be no holes in the mesh.
-Each edge must be connected to exactly 2 faces such that there are no holes or T-shaped faces where 3 or more faces are connected to an edge.
+Each edge must be connected to exactly two faces such that there are no holes or T-shaped faces where three or more faces are connected to an edge.

 Normals must point outside for correct results.